The Southwest Paralegal Studies Program approved by the American Bar Association

 - Guidance to support your pursuit of the degree; and

 - A foundation to pursue further study of the law.

 Program of Study

-The Paralegal Studies program provides students the opportunity to learn substantive aspects of the law and to gain the practical skills necessary to be a successful paralegal.
-Students who successfully complete the program will earn an Associate of Applied Science Degree [A.A.S.] in Paralegal Studies.
+Paralegal Studies gives you the chance to learn important aspects of the law and to gain the practical skills needed to be a successful paralegal.
+Students who successfully complete the program will earn an Associate of Applied Science Degree (A.A.S.) in Paralegal Studies.